himbeles/mac-device-connect-daemon/README.md

 The stream handler is also compiled via a [Github Action](https://github.com/himbeles/mac-device-connect-daemon/actions?query=workflow%3A%22Compile+Handler%22) on every commit.
 This uses a Github `macos-latest` machine.
+Instead of building manually, you may download the build artifact.

 ## Setup the daemon